ThatQuiz Test Library Take this test now

 C) Consistent level of active compounds

-D) Herbs that are organically grown
+D) Herbs that are sold at a fixed price

 • 14.
 What safety precaution should be taken when preparing herbal remedies?